Skip to main content

 Certain properties, including userId or ipAddress, can be set as "atomic" properties in the raw event, using the Subject class.

 A more general and powerful method is to attach self-describing JSON "context entities" to your events - the same JSON schemas as used for self-describing events.
 This means that any data that can be described by a JSON schema can be added to any or all of your events.
-Read more on the next page.
+Read more about custom tracking here.

 All events also provide the option for setting a custom timestamp, called trueTimestamp.
 See below for details.